jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 * `Book.findAll` - Fetches all the books from the `books` table.
 * `Book.find` - Fetches the book that has a certain `id`.  `args` is an object in the [resolver signature](https://www.apollographql.com/docs/graphql-tools/resolvers#Resolver-function-signature) that contains arguments passed to the book field as declared in the schema.
 In this case, `args` is `{ id }`.
 * `Author.find` - Fetches the author with a certain `id`.
-* `author.getBooks` - Selects and returns the books that belongs to a particular author.
+* `author.getBooks` - Selects and returns the books that belong to a particular author.
 * `book.getAuthor` - Fetches the author that wrote a certain book.
 * `Book.create` -  Creates a new book, writes it to the database and returns the details of the new book that was just created.